Invite friends and family to read the obituary and add memories.

 Three sisters preceded her in death: Joanne, Marilyn (Anne) and Dorothy,

 Doris was educated in Chicago, IL where at Gage Park High School she met Adolph William Caruso (1925-2000) She wrote to him every day of his service in WWII while he was flying missions, first in England (8th) and later in Italy (15th).
 During this worrisome time, she continued her studies, serving as class poet.
-She suffered three terrible losses, two cousins born the same month, Van Van Mater and William Campbell, died the same month, Van in the submarine the Herring and Billy on D-Day, and
+She suffered three terrible losses, two cousins born the same month, Van Van Mater and William Campbell, died the same month, Van in the submarine the Herring and Billy on D-Day, and Adolph’s best friend, Frank Mueller, died as a B-17 ball turret gunner in the Army Air-corps.
+These losses affected her deeply and informed her sorrow over wars all her life.

 When Adolph died in 2000, she returned from Graham, where they had lived temporarily while he received treatment at Duke Medical Center, to their home on the Outer Banks.
-After selling their property, she returned to live in a condominium in Burlington, near family, where she made many friends through work, volunteering for Hospice, doing church work at Blessed Sacrament, Catholic Church and especially through her membership in the Burlington Writer’s Club,where she served as president for two years.
+After selling their property, she returned to live in a condominium in Burlington, near family, where she made many friends through work, volunteering for Hospice, doing church work at Blessed Sacrament, Catholic Church and especially through her membership in the Burlington Writer’s Club, which she served as president for two years.
 During this time, Doris published six books of poetry, fiction and memoir.
 She was deeply loved by her family, fellow writers, especially Story Sisters, and friends, maintaining associations back to kindergarten days with classmates into her nineties.

 She touched many lives and had the persistence of a Chicago Cubs fan, a loyalty she bequeathed to all of the family.
 Opening Day was marked on her calendar.

-Visits: 173
+Visits: 854

 This site is protected by reCAPTCHA and the